-Geotechnical Report Questionnair Site Name: CSRS Project ID:
+Geotechnical Report Questionnai Site Name: CSRS Project ID:

 Date: Zip Code:

 Provider Name: Name:

 Address: Phone:

 City: Email:

 State: Title:

-Does the study indicate that this site is compatible with indicate that soils are suitable for building for the study indicate that soils are suitable for building for the soil augmentation be required for the construction of a Yes No oundation and/or construction of on-site roadways?
+Does the study indicate that this site is compatible with industrial development?
+Yes No

+Does the study indicate that soils are suitable for building foundation and/or construction of on-site roadways?
+Yes No

+a "typical" 100,000 sq. ft. industrial manufacturing building?

+Yes No

 If yes, state reasons augmentation will be required.

-What is the depth (feet) to groundwater? reet
+What is the depth (feet) to groundwater? feet